 Glove usage in health and social care

 Gloves are disposable, for one time use only and must be changed between each task.
 Gloves must be worn when in direct contact with body fluids or when there is a risk of exposure to body fluids such as blood, urine, faeces, vomit and secretions.
-Gloves are also worn during activities that result in hands becoming dirty.
-Gloves must be removed and disposed of immediately after the task is completed.
+Gloves are also worn during activities that result in hands becoming dirty and when in contact with disinfectants.

 Local instructions specify what gloves to use in different tasks or care activities.

 Infectious agents can spread between patients/care recipients and staff via contaminated work clothing.